Laguna Hills, California Military Divorce Attorney

 • Age and health of every partner

 Spousal support cannot exceed sixty percent of the military spouse’s income.
 If a couple has been married for fewer than ten years, they are only required to pay alimony for half the period of their marriage.
-When the dependent spouse remarries or dies, alimony payments cease.
+When the dependent spouse remarries or dies, alimony payments stop.

-Child Custody and Support
+Child Custody

 It is often advisable for military families with small children to have an uncontested divorce if they agree on all conditions, including child custody, of their divorce.
 That way, the parents can decide custody and visitation matters independently, without the court intervening.